 This capstone course reinforces high-level skills in historical thinking, historical methods, and historiographical studies developed in other courses in the program.
 Students produce a significant and original work of historical research based on both primary and secondary sources.
 The specific topic of study varies by instructor.
-May be repeated up to 6 credits.
-P: HIS 290; One Magis Core Contemporary Composition course; One Magis Core Oral Communication course.
+P: HIS 290; Contemporary Composition course; Oral Communication course; Ethics course.

 HIS 493.
 Directed Independent Readings.
 1-3 credits.
 OD

 May be repeated to a limit of six hours.
 P: DC.